xqill275/introduction-to-tech-stack-website-project/README.md

     }).catch((e) => console.error(e));
 }
 ```
-When the user registers it first gets all the inputted text and stores them to variables, it then checks if the user wants to be a student or lecture it finally checks if the username is already taken if it is not it stores all the important info into an array and calls the writeToFile function
+When the user registers, it first gets all the inputted text and stores them to variables.
+It then checks if the user wants to be a student or lecturer.
+Finally, it checks if the username is already taken.
+If it is not, it stores all the important info into an array and calls the writeToFile function.

  ```js
 function writeToFile(text, file) {